membrane-systems/PCAlipids/README.md

 It is important to note that *pip* package belongs to Python interpreter version 2.x and *pip3* package belongs to Python 3.x.

+### Installing PCAlipids

+PCAlipids does not require installation.
+You can download the files and use them as is.
+To run the software from any folder, add the path to the software directory to the PATH global variable in ~/.bashrc as follows:

+   PATH=/path/to/your/pcalipids/directory:${PATH}

+where /path/to/your/pcalipids/directory has to be replaced with your path to your pcalipids directory

 ### PCAlipids basics:

 To run the software on your computer open command prompt and run: